extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

   -- retrieve company name from Customers, aliased to c ,c.company_name
-  -- retrieve emplyee last name from Emplyees, aliased to e
+  -- retrieve emplyee last name from Emplyees, aliased to e ,e.last_name
+FROM (
+  -- find the customers that have orders, aliasing Customers and Orders Orders o INNER JOIN C